kc611/kc611/README.md

 - 💻 Codes in Python, Java, C/C++ and Dart (Flutter).
 - 💬 Always on the lookout for new projects to work on and new people to collaborate with.

-#### Do check out my website at https://kc611.github.io/ and feel free to reach out if you'd like to collaborate/work along.
+<h4 align="center"> To know more about me and my projects, do check out my website at https://kc611.github.io/ </h4>

 ### Find me online on: